 Tip for the taking: Send out your B-list invites too close to the wedding (within a week or two) and you might as well tell those guests they’re second-best.
 Do it without being obvious: Send your A-list invites three months before, and then there’s still time to send your B-list invites six to eight weeks before your wedding.
 Print a second set of reply cards with a later RSVP date too (sending RSVPs with a date that’s passed is a dead giveaway).

 Get organized using a system that’s collaborative.

 There are a lot of different ways you can make your guest list, but the best way to do it is to use a system that’s collaborative, so anyone with input can make edits in real time and see the most up-to-date version.
-Tools like Google docs or, even better, a guest list manager, where you can easily convert your list into a seating chart and track your RSVPs, make it easy to keep your guest list organized.
-Beyond your wedding day, it’s great to have everyone’s contact info all in one place, so that later on, you have a list for holiday cards, baby announcements and anniversary party invitations.
+Tools like Google Docs or, even better, a guest list manager, where you can easily convert your list into a seating chart and track your RSVPs, make it easy to keep your guest list organized.
+Beyond your wedding day, it’s great to have everyone’s contact info all in one place, so that later on, you have a list of holiday cards, baby announcements and anniversary party invitations.

 Tip for the taking: Don’t delete any names; instead, use several tabs, color-code them or make a separate document for names you’re unsure about.
 You never know – you might find out you do have extra space, and if you totally erase the names, then you’ll have no idea who you might want to invite.

 Yours wouldn’t be the first wedding where a guest crams two (or three or four) names onto one line, even though the invite is made out to one person.
 The way to avoid this problem is to print or calligraphy the guests’ names on the RSVP card.
 Do this, and there’s almost no way anyone can force an invite on you.